gourryinverse/cxl-boot-to-bash/doc/platform/example-configurations/one-dev-per-hb.rst

 One Device per Host Bridge
 ==========================

-In our example system we will have a single socket with two CXL host bridges.
-Attach to each host bridge is a single CXL memory expander with a 4GB memory region.
+This system has a single socket with two CXL host bridges.
+Each host bridge has a single CXL memory expander with a 4GB of memory.

 Things to note: